cuthead/JavaScript-MD5/README.md

-you need one pi table and two and
+you need one poly and two and